This study is currently recruiting participants

 Primary Investigator: Sheila N. Garland, PhD (Department of Psychology, Faculty of Science and Division of Oncology, Faculty of Medicine)

-Co-Investigators: Kara Laing, MD, FRCPC (Division of Oncology, Faculty of Medicine), Joy McCarthy, MD, FRCPC (Division of Oncology, Faculty of Medicine), Gerard Farrell, MD (Division of Family Medicine, Faculty of Medicine)
+Co-Investigators: Kara Laing, MD, FRCPC (Division of Oncology, Faculty of Medicine), Joy McCarthy, MD, FRCPC (Division of Oncology, Faculty of Medicine), Melanie Seal MD, FRCPC (Division of Oncology, Faculty of Medicine), Gerard Farrell, MD (Division of Family Medicine, Faculty of Medicine)

 Students: Kayla Wall, BSc, Samantha Scurrey, BA, Nicole Rodriguez, BSc

 Supported by a grant from Memorial University